 According to a partially declassified JCS manual on nuclear control orders, there are 11 distinct “nuclear execution messages” and six “nuclear termination messages.”

 An example of a nuclear execution message is one entitled “Selective Release of Nuclear Weapons.”
 A “Red Rocket” message would be used to implement the “fast reaction procedures” if the United States were under sneak attack.

-At the end of the cold war, the U.S. Air Force started an upgraded to its Launch Control Centers consoles.
+At the end of the Cold War, the U.S. Air Force started an upgrade to its Launch Control Centers consoles.
 It took its 1960s and 1970s technology to the 1990s.
 Indeed, REACT proved to be vastly more effective and efficient than its predecessors.

 For today’s standards perhaps it is an old technology but it has an advantage: Security.
 Old hardware and software, and the lack of an Internet connection provide solid security for the launch centers.